 When a school recognises that a child has SEND it must put provision in place to enable the child to participate in learning and to make progress.

 A small number of children may be identified as requiring further SEN support.
-This means that they require support or interventions that are “additional to and different from” the support that other children in the class require.
+This means that they need support or interventions that are “additional to and different from” the support that other children in the class require.

 These children will be identified through The Graduated Approach.
 This is a four part cycle in which schools will: